 Slow, quick, quick, slow, I repeated to myself.
 With each step, my heart fell into a rhythm, and my frustration began to melt away.
 I finally found myself lost in the music.
 Just then, I felt someone grab my hand and place their hand around my side, and slide until it stopped at my shoulder blade; I startled.

 My eyes caught eyes with a handsome man in front of me.
-Immediately, he picks up where I am, and we are dancing.
+Immediately, he picks up where I am, and we dance.
 Slow, quick, quick, slow.
-But after a few trots his steps become faster than mine, and my excitement turns into stress trying to keep up with him.
+But after a few trots, his steps become faster than mine, and my excitement turns into stress trying to keep up with him.
 His grip becomes firmer, and although we finish the first dance, I am spent.
 I thank him as he asks for another dance.
 I can’t.
 I need to catch my breath, I say.

 He nods, kisses my hand, and lets me go.
 I walk over to the cooler, and a few people comment on the last dance.
-Isn’t he a great dancer?
-Was the comment most repeated.
-I furred my brow, shrug my shoulders and continue to the water.
+Isn’t he a great dancer — was the comment most repeated.
+I furred my brow, shrugged my shoulders, and continued to the water.

 We got on the dance floor with the other couples and no longer needed the comfort of the border.
 We finished the dance superbly.
 As with all the dances, the room applauded those on the floor.
 My partner looked at me, nodded his head, and walked off the floor.
 Clearly making a statement that he set out what he meant, and there was no more.

-One by one, the guests left until I am alone again.
-Instead of my dress and makeup catching everyone’s eye, it was my party of one that had been in the spotlight.
+One by one, the guests left until I was alone again.
+Instead of my dress and makeup catching everyone’s eye, it was my “party of one” that had been in the spotlight.
 Maybe not to everyone but definitely in my own heart.
 I sat down on the curb.
 I sighed out of relief for getting through such a rocky night.

 The rustling stopped.
 But because it was dark, I couldn’t make out if the person had left.
 Suddenly I heard someone behind me clearing their throat.
 I about jumped out of my skin.

 “Care to dance?”
 The voice said.
 Still not able to make out the face, I grabbed his hands.
 They were thick and strong.
 He wasn’t what I was used to in a partner, but he was strong, and his form made him easy to follow.
 He wasn’t too fast or too slow.
 He also was attentive, but his dress was not what you would expect.
 He was the janitor who had greeted me earlier in the night.
-The only one that made me feel welcomed and the only one I internally turned my nose up at.
+The only one that made me feel welcomed and the only one I internally disregarded.